Naked singularity: Predicted formation

 From concepts drawn from rotating black holes, it is shown that a singularity, spinning rapidly, can become a ring-shaped object.
 This results in two event horizons, as well as an ergosphere, which draw closer together as the spin of the singularity increases.
 When the outer and inner event horizons merge, they shrink toward the rotating singularity and eventually expose it to the rest of the universe.

 A singularity rotating fast enough might be created by the collapse of dust or by a supernova of a fast-spinning star.
 Studies of pulsars and some computer simulations (Choptuik, 1997) have been performed.
+Intriguingly, it is recently reported that some spinning white dwarfs could realistically transmute into rotating naked singularities or black holes with a wide range of near- and sub-solar-mass values by capturing asymmetric dark matter particles.

+Similarly, spinning neutron stars could also be transmuted to slowly spinning near–solar-mass naked singularities by capturing asymmetric dark matter particles, if the accumulated cloud of dark matter particles in the core of a neutron star can be modeled as an anisotropic fluid.
+In general, the precession of a gyroscope and the precession of orbits of matter falling into a rotating black hole or a naked singularity can be used to distinguish these exotic objects.

-Mathematician Demetrios Christodoulou, a winner of the Shaw Prize, has shown that contrary to what had been expected, singularities which are not hidden in a black hole also occur.
+Mathematician Demetrios Christodoulou, a winner of the Shaw Prize, has shown that contrary to what had been expected, singularities which are not hidden in a black hole could also occur.
 However, he then showed that such "naked singularities" are unstable.